• Europes biggest bike selection

 Standard buycycle returns

-If you choose not to go for an inspected bike from buycycle, then you also have the company's support if the bike turns up and it doesn’t quite ride as it should.
-If the bike has been described incorrectly or doesn’t fit the description you have been given, they will help you.
+If you choose not to go for an inspected bike from buycycle, you also have the company's support if the bike turns up and doesn’t quite ride as it should.
+If the bike has been misdescribed or doesn’t fit your description, they will help you.

 How to test ride a used bike: A final note

-When it comes to testing a used bike, it is important to look at the details and ensure you know exactly what you are getting.
+When testing a used bike, looking at the details and ensuring you know exactly what you are getting is essential.
 You don’t always need to test ride a used bike.
 There is always buycycle as a safer option and the best of both worlds.